David-Alobo/the-european_soccer_database/README.md

 In this research, I analyzed an European Soccer Dataset from kaggle.
 Below are some of our key findings:

-- The most improved team with respect to goals scored is FC Barcelona of Spain across all seasons (see Fig. 2)
+- The most improved team with respect to goals scored is FC Barcelona of Spain across all seasons
 - From the correlation analysis, it was observed that the improvement of teams across the seasons is as a result of their ability to score away goals (See Fig. 4)
-- The player with the highest penalty is Edinho (See Fig. 3)
+- The player with the highest penalty is Edinho

 ## Limitations